ethereum/populus/docs/overview.rst

       Populus

     Options:
-      -c, --config FILENAME  Specify a populus configuration file to be used.
+      -p, --project DIRECTORY  Specify a populus project directory to be used.
       -h, --help             Show this message and exit.

     Commands: